-The primary roads penetrating the county are SR80

-(east-west), SR29 (north-south) through the City of LaBelle, and US27 (east-west) Clewiston.
+The primary roads penetrating the county are SR 80 (east-west), SR 29 (north-south) through the City of LaBelle, and US-27 (east-west) Clewiston.
 The Caloosahatchee River is an intercoastal waterway running (east-west) from Lake Okeechobee to the Gulf of Mexico.

 Rail transportation service is provided by South Central Express (freight) in the western portion of the county.
 The county has one small municipal airport located in the City of LaBelle.
 Additionally, several private airstrips are located throughout the unincorporated areas of the county.
 Hazardous materials are transported through the county daily.
-There are a number of facilities in the county which routinely use, produce or store hazardous materials and substances.
+There are a few facilities in the county which routinely use, produce or store hazardous materials and substances.
 There are drawbridges in the county which could impact evacuation and response time.